-Reporting can be requested to evidence our stewardship activity in practice, including case studies and voting reports.
 For clients in segregated mandates, whom we speak to most regularly, the opportunity to debate and discuss directly the outcomes of our stewardship activity provides a valuable mechanism for us to continually monitor the extent to which our processes remain robust as well as the need for any enhancement.
+Our teams place great value in being able to retain the trust of clients and so welcome direct input on their stewardship work as well as the opportunity to learn more about the themes of ongoing and evolving significance to clients.